James R. Swinderman

 Situation

-Ohio Machinery Company is a large, multi-division Caterpillar dealership operating across heavy equipment sales, rental, parts, and field service.
-The organization operates in asset-intensive, service-critical environments where uptime, safety, and execution discipline directly impact customer economics.
+Ohio Machinery Company, the Caterpillar dealership serving heavy equipment and industrial customers across construction, mining, and power systems markets, operates in an asset-intensive, service-critical environment where uptime, safety, and execution discipline directly determine customer economics.

 Challenges